-Context: As of December 31, 2019, ten of the 87 individual ditch systems had deficit fund balances, totaling \$348,055, which was an increase in the deficit from the \$181,770 reported in the prior year.
+Context: Debt service payments were appropriately allocated in accordance with debt service payment schedules, however, a difference of approximately \$25,000 was noted between the allocation of bond proceeds and the debt payments to individual ditch systems.
+Also, as of December 31, 2020, 11 of the 87 individual ditch systems had deficit fund balances, totaling \$532,622, which was an increase in the deficit from the \$348,055 reported in the prior year.

-Effect: Ditch systems with deficit fund balances indicate that measures may need to be taken to ensure each system can meet financial obligations.
+Effect: Ditch system balances may be inaccurate due to differences between bond proceeds recorded and debt service payments made.
+Also, ditch systems with deficit fund balances indicate that measures may need to be taken to ensure each system can meet financial obligations.
 Interest charges on borrowed funds could be avoided if special assessments were approved to cover the systems' financial obligations.